junxit/us-congress-code/title-16/chapter-1/sec-441a.md

 ### Laws Applicable

-The provisions of sections 1, 2, 3, and 4 of this title were made applicable to the above added lands by act June 26, 1936, ch.
+The provisions of former sections 1, 2, 3, and 4 of this title were made applicable to the above added lands by act June 26, 1936, ch.
 842, title II, § 2, 49 Stat.
 1979.
+For disposition of sections 1, 2, 3, and 4, see Disposition Table preceding section 100101 of Title 54, National Park Service and Related Programs.